raspberrypilearning/poo-near-you/worksheet.md

 ## Add the map to your web page

-1. Go back to your `index.html` file and locate the sentence in your code which says `My map will go here`.
-Delete this sentence - we're going to add the map in its place!
+1. Go back to your `index.html` file and find the `<head>` tag in your code.

-1. Add the following code to create a `<div>` (an invisible box) where your map will eventually appear:

-    ```html
-    <div id="map"></div>
-    ```
-1. Now find the `<head>` tag in your code.
 Position your cursor on the line after this tag and add the following code:

     ```html
     <style>